DartFrog .pet Info

 For keeping dart frogs:

 -You will need to culture food for your darts.
 This means culturing (flightless) fruit flies.
-Dart frogs eat really small insects which are tough to buy at a just any local pet store.
+Dart frogs eat really small insects which are tough to find and buy at a just any local pet store.

 Dart frogs will be dependent on you to provide the food you will likely need to produce yourself.
 Sounds scary, but it is very doable to those committed and and not being skittish around insects.